Spain - place

 Song Forms

-The Cuban Bolero descends from the Andalusian bolero, transformed in santiago de cuba"> Santiago de Cuba in the late 19th century into a slow, intimate song form.
+The Cuban Bolero descends from the Andalusian bolero, transformed in Santiago de Cuba in the late 19th century into a slow, intimate song form.
 Pepe SĂĄnchez ( Santiago, 1856â1918) is credited as the father of the Cuban Bolero.

 The trova â lyric song composition with guitar â comes directly from the Spanish troubadour tradition.
 Cuba's vieja trova produced composers like Sindo Garay and Compay Segundo; the nueva trova continues the line today.